pantrypoints/sp/content/en/research/countries/china/xi/chapter-02c.md

-is clear that the diplomacy of major countries with Chinese characteristics should promote the construction of a new type of international relations and promote the construction of a community with a shared future for mankind; it is clear that the most essential feature of socialism with Chinese characteristics is the leadership of the Communist Party of China, and the greatest advantage of the socialist system with Chinese characteristics is the leadership of the Communist Party of China, and the party is the highest political leading force, put forward the general requirements for party building in the new era, and highlight the important position of political construction in party building.
+is clear that the diplomacy of major countries with Chinese characteristics should promote the construction of a new type of international relations and promote the construction of a community with a shared future for mankind; it is clear that the most essential feature of socialism with Chinese characteristics is the leadership of the CCP, and the greatest advantage of the socialist system with Chinese characteristics is the leadership of the CCP, and the party is the highest political leading force, put forward the general requirements for party building in the new era, and highlight the important position of political construction in party building.